 Identifying offshore cable problems that periodic inspection may miss.
 Remotely operated underwater vehicles (ROVs) or divers can be deployed with precision to targeted areas.

-Maintaining offshore cables is a complicated business.
+Wind cable monitoring is a complicated business.
 The subsea environment is constantly changing, so periodic ROV passes or bathometric surveys can miss potential issues.

 The financial and reputational risks of subsea cable downtime are huge and present a very real business risk.
 So, if a cable is exposed to any sort of threat, early warning and accurate intelligence is crucial.